How Do I Become A Hillsboro Farmers’ Markets (HFM) Vendor?

 Pre-approval from HFM staff is required.
 If you meet the above criteria and are interested in tabling at our markets, please follow these instructions to apply.

-How Can I Become A Superstar Market Volunteer?
+How Can I Become A Market Volunteer?

 Volunteers are essential to every aspect of our mission and we simply couldn’t do what we do without them.
 Our wonderful volunteer base allows us to meet our goals of supporting economic growth and healthy local produce and products by maintaining successful farmers’ markets and educating the public on the importance of buying locally.
-If you are interested in becoming a market volunteer, click here for more information, or contact our Volunteer Coordinator, Liz Conner.
+If you are interested in becoming a market volunteer, click here for more information, or contact our Volunteer Coordinator, Liz Connor.

 How Can I Play Music At The Market?